Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/const-arrayvec.md

 [guidelines]: https://rust-lang.github.io/api-guidelines/documentation.html#c-failure
 {{% /notice %}}

-We also need to expose a safe `push()` method.
-Preferably one which will return the original item when there is no more space.
+We also need to expose a safe method way to push items.
+Preferably also providing a way to get the original item back when there is no more space.

 ```rust
 // src/lib.rs